A Chemical Review of Animal Tongue Functions

 A common ion, Na+, is known to be the primary trigger for salty taste and table salt (NaCl) is most associated with this.
 The transduction of salty taste is valuable to many mammalian species, since Na++ and Cl are important nutrients required to maintain blood osmolality, blood pressure, and body water regulation.
 If the solute concentration is not equal on both sides of the selectively permeable cell membrane, water flow is induced towards the side of higher solute concentration through osmosis.
 This process explains why high Na+ concentration could result in blood osmolality disorders, causing cells to expand or contract (Rasouli, 2016).
 These ions also account for neuron signal transmission, as the ion concentration gradient allows the transfer of electric signals between cells.
 Therefore, it is important to maintain the appropriate concentration gradient for the transmission of taste information to function properly (Rasouli, 2016).
 Further, since Cl is important in maintaining acid-base balance, the ability to recognize salty foods through transduction mechanisms is essential to the survival of many mammalian species.

-As mentioned above, Na++ and Cl ions can have a significant impact on the cell metabolism and neuron signal transmission.
+As mentioned above, Na++ and Cl ions can have a significant impact on the cell and neuron signal transmission.
 Given their importance to mammals, the mechanisms through which taste buds recognize these ionsm through salty taste is essentialimportant to understand.
 Research has revealed that systemic conditions resulting in elevated levels of aldosterone change salt taste sensations (DeSimone & Lyall, 2006).
 This interesting result suggests that salt taste reception may involve one of the sodium transporters that is targeted by this hormone (DeSimone & Lyall, 2006).
-In fact, the epithelial-sodium channel (ENaC) is the mammalian Na+-specific taste receptor, as described below (Fig. 13).
+In fact, the epithelial-sodium channel (ENaC) is the mammalian Na+-specific taste receptor, as described below (Fig. 13.).

-Figure 13.
+Fig. 13.
 Illustration of taste receptor cells, highlighting the ENaC Na+ channel (green) and the channel for reception of other cations (red) (DeSimone & Lyall, 2006).

 In studies conducted on rat and hamster taste buds, amiloride, a type of drug, was found to inhibit Na++ current across taste cell membranes (DeSimone & Lyall, 2006).
 These findings allowed researchers to conclude that ENaC plays a function in Na++ taste reception, since amiloride or its more powerful analogue, benzamil, blocked taste nerve responses to NaCl in numerous species, but left other taste modalities unaffected (DeSimone & Lyall, 2006).
 Essentially, mammalian taste buds are characterized by two distinct receptors for the interpretation of salty taste: epithelial-sodium channels for responses to Na++ and another receptor for responses to other cations (DeSimone & Lyall, 2006).
 Both receptors are illustrated in Ffigure 13 and play an essential role in the discrimination between different tastes in mammals.